sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Terminal_Class.md

 {"title":"Terminal Class","weight":"90"}

-The Terminal class contains methods and properties for interacting with the Terminal window inside Studio
+The Terminal class contains methods and properties for interacting with the Terminal window inside Studio.

 ## Usage